Thanks for visiting - 2023 marks our 20th anniversary!

 This site is ad-free and supported by sales of our online courses.
 If you get value from what we write, click the link at the bottom of the page and read Day 1 of "Your inner narrative" to see if it's right for you...no email required.

-"My goal for meditating is to overcome anxiety.
+"My goal for meditating is to overcome my anxiety.
 Is this reasonable?"

 When you meditate, focus your attention on an anchor (usually your breath or a mantra).
 When those thoughts and emotions arise and you notice your attention is caught up in them, simply return it to your anchor.

-When you aren't meditating (when you are going about your daily activities), focus your attention on the present moment.
-When those thoughts and emotions arise and you notice your attention is caught up in them, simply return it to the present moment.
+When you aren't meditating (when you are going about your daily activities), focus your attention on the present moment and task at hand.
+When those thoughts and emotions arise and you notice your attention is caught up in them, simply return it to the present moment and task at hand.

 This is how meditation and mindfulness work.
 You aren't overcoming anything, you're changing your relationship with it.
 You are training your attention to no longer be held hostage by mental activity.
 And, you're strengthening awareness of your compulsive mind, and the aforementioned process it goes through - the process that conditions your behavior, and ultimately dictates "who you are" and "what you do."